 The Very Large Telescope Interferometer

 The four 8.2-m Unit Telescopes (UTs) and the four 1.8-m Auxiliary Telescopes (ATs) are the light collecting elements of the VLTI.
-The UTs are set on fixed locations while the ATs can be relocated on 30 different stations.
-The light can be re-combined for either three (triplet) or four (quadruplet) telescopes depending on the beam-combining instrument.
+The UTs are set on fixed locations while the ATs can be relocated on more than 10 different stations.
+VLTI instruments all recombine the light from four telescopes simultaneously.
 After the light beams have passed through a complex system of mirrors and the light paths have been equalized by the delay line system, the light re-combination is performed by the PIONIER and GRAVITY instruments in the near infrared and by MATISSE in the mid-infrared part of the spectrum.

-Due to its characteristics, the VLTI has become a very attractive means for scientific research on various objects like young pre-main sequence stars and their protoplanetary disks, post-main sequence mass-losing stars, binary objects and their orbits, solar system asteroids, and extragalactic objects such as active galactic nuclei.
+Due to its unique characteristics, the VLTI has become a very attractive means for scientific research on various objects like young pre-main sequence stars and their protoplanetary disks, post-main sequence mass-losing stars, binary objects and their orbits, solar system asteroids, and extragalactic objects such as active galactic nuclei.